jbakse/p5.party/notes/how_to.md

-# How to run local dev
+# How to work on site + examples

-1. `npm run start` to build/watch/rebuild
-2. use VS Code / Live Server to open examples in browser `.vscode/settings.json` is configured so that the live server root is`public/`
+Use VS Code + the Live Server extension.
+Live Server is configured to use `public/` as the root in `.vscode/settings.json`.

+1. Install the Live Server extension
+1. Open the project in VS Code
+1. Click "Go Live" in the status bar.
+1. Navigate to `http://127.0.0.1:5500/` in your browser.

+# How to build the library

+- `npm run start` to build+watch+rebuild
+- `npm run build` to build once

-# How to run tests
+# How to run tests on CLI

-1. `npm run serve` to start local version of the server (leave running)
+1. `npm run serve` to start local version of the backend server
+1. leave server running
-2. open another terminal window and...
+1. open another terminal window
-3. `npm run test` to run the test suite
+1. `npm run test` to run the test suite

-   -or-
+# How to run tests in VS Code

-4. `npm run serve` to start local version of the server (leave running)
+1. `npm run serve` to start local version of the backend server
+1. leave server running
-5. run tests from VS Code interface with `Jest` extension
+1. run tests from VS Code interface with `Jest` extension

 # How To Release a new Version of p5.Party

-Releases are automated using `np`.
+Releases are semi-automated using `np`.

 1. Make sure the code is working.
 1. Make sure local ds server is running so tests can run.